Welcome to the Berkeley JACL

 Check out our newsletters for the latest information about the Berkeley JACL and the community!

 Apply above for a grant directly from us!
-We're still working out the details so come back later!

 We'd love to hear from you!
 For any comments or questions, please email us at: firstname.lastname@example.org